UNCG-DAISY/psi-collect/paper/paper.md

 Terminated downloads may require users to determine the missing archive, and re-initiate a download. `psi-collect` implements both automatic resumption and post-download integrity checks to manage download interruption.

-Third, we have observed that download speeds can be slow. `psi-collect` handles queuing of downloads, and cataloging what downloads exist on a user's local computer.
+Third, we have observed that download speeds of NOAA ERI imagery can be slow. `psi-collect` handles queuing of downloads and cataloging what downloads exist on a user's local computer.
 These features aid users when multiple archives are needed.

 Fourth, `psi-collect` implements a soft locking mechanism allowing users to simultaneously download archives on multiple